 What Happens to the Sexual Abusers?

 Much like in clergy abuse cases, school districts have a tendency to hide the facts rather than fix the problem.
 According to the Government Accountability Office, a teacher accused of sexually abusing a student will be transferred to three different schools before being reported to the police.
-This practice, known as “Pass the Trash” — transferring the accused teacher, abuse occurs against, the teacher is dismissed instead of turned in, the teacher is then rehired, and then the abuse reoccurs.
+This practice, known as “Pass the Trash” — the accused teacher gets a new job at another school, abuse occurs, the teacher is dismissed instead of turned in, the teacher finds a new position, and then the abuse reoccurs.